matroid/dlwithtf/README.md

-# dlwithtf
+# The Book
-Deep Learning with TensorFlow Book
+Deep Learning with TensorFlow